aws-samples/agile-satcom-ground-ec2-f2/networking/README.md

 0000:00:05.0 'Elastic Network Adapter (ENA) ec20' if=ens5 drv=ena unused=igb_uio *Active*
 ```

 9. Edit the packet generator configuration file to match the source and destination IP addresses of the DPDK network adapters, and the destination MAC address of the DPDK adapter.
-Also set the protocol to TCP and the packet size to 9000 bytes.
+Also set the protocol to TCP and the packet size to 9000 bytes for best performance.
+The larger the packet size, the higher the throughput.
+If your application will use UDP rather than TCP, change the protocol to UDP and compare results.
+You can also compare throughput results with other packet sizes to see the impact of smaller packet sizes.
+Change one variable at a time to make the most meaningful comparisons.

 ```bash
 more $SDK_DIR/apps/virtual-ethernet/scripts/pktgen-ena.pkt